Classical Art and Atlantic Slavery

 “At the same time that, by this declaration, I disclaim any share of merit which the publick, uninformed of the truth, might have given me, I cannot help in return indulging my vanity with a circumstance, which I am sure does me honour, viz. that my being the publisher of these sheets is owing to Mr. Dawkins his friendship for me, who while he highly enjoys the pleasure of contributing to the advancement of arts in this manner, declines the profits which may arise from this publication.

 “If I venture to mention this single instance of my friend’s regard for me, I shall compound with him for that liberty, by suppressing others without number: To join Mr. Dawkins’ name with mine (where I must still continue to be the only gainer) is, I fear, little less than impertinent, but it is the impertinence of gratitude, which, like love, is never more aukward in it’s declarations than when it is most sincere and in earnest.”

 Dawkins, in Hamilton’s painting, is a bit blonder than Wood.
 In this group of men he is the prettiest, a man in his mid-20s.
 His collarbone braces a tasteful decolletage.

 It is a chaste scene.
 Wood looks a decade older than Dawkins (in truth five years), and bonier.
-His gesture of demure amazement reads, appropriately, as Presbyterian (his father was a minister in Ireland).
+His gesture of demure amazement reads, appropriately, as Protestant (his father was a minister in Ireland).
 Only Borra, if that is Borra, suggests a bit of Orientalist reverie.
 (He appears without name in Wood’s Palmyra as “a fourth person in Italy, whose abilities as an architect and draftsman we were acquainted with”).